iosdevpractice/iosdevpractice.github.io/_posts/2014-08-17-fan-site-app.markdown

 * check for network availability and show message if not available

 ## First Tab
-* get posts from RSS feed
+* get posts from RSS feed - (Use http://www.iosdevpractice.com/feed.xml or substitute any site you want.)

 ### Posts Screen
 * table view in navigation controller